 The day before Liverpool's senior squad was due to play its first pre-season match in the summer of 2013, Suso joined Union Deportiva Almeria on loan for the whole of the 2013/14 season, the club from Andalusia having just been promoted to Spain's top division after winning the end-of-season play-offs by beating Girona 4-0 on aggregate in the two-legged final.
 Suso was a regular as the Andalusian club returned to the top Spanish league after an absence of two years.
 With one round of fixtures remaining Suso had started 26 league matches and had come on as a substitute in seven more. he scored 3 times in those 33 matches.
 Almeria were not mathematically safe from relegation with one match remaining but knew that avoiding defeat in their final fixture at home to Athletic Bilbao would ensure their safety.
 Almeria drew that final match 0-0 with Bilbao and the point they gained was enough to ensure that they survived in Spain's top division for another season.
 AC Milan became the new destination for the young Spaniard when he was signed on a permanent transfer on 17 January 2015.
 However he failed to break into the Milan side on a regular basis and appeared just eight times in all competitions over the next year.
 After just one Serie A appearance in the first half of 2015/16 he was loaned to Genoa for the second half of the season, where he scored six goals in nineteen games.

 The loan spell at Genoa was a fruitful one for Suso, scoring six goals in nineteen appearances.
 In 2016-17 he finally forced his way into the AC Milan starting eleven and finished the season with nine assists, the highest in Serie A. He continued this in 2017-18, signing a contract extension keeping him at the San Siro until 2022.
 He also earned his first cap for Spain.
 2018-19 was another impressive season as he scored seven goals in 35 league starts and appeared three more times for his national side.
+However in the first half of 2019 his opportunities were limited by the emergence of Samu Castillejo and on 29th January 2020 he joined Sevilla on an 18 months loan.

 |1||20.09.2012||Young Boys||Stade de Suisse||Europe|